Back to resources

 Quick takeaways

-Lane-level views matter more than vanity totals for venue operators.
+Lane-level views give operators more context than venue-wide totals alone.

 Marketing, scoring, and booking data are stronger when they live together.